Brahvim/TheNerdProject/README.md

 "Nerd" is supposed to be a *'game engine'*, (...uhh, yes...?) that aims to wrap the "Processing" creative-coding framework's APIs to make it easier to use it for large projects.

 By the way, I've been rewiting it.
 For the fourth time in my life!<br>
-There's stuff in [the other branch](https://github.com/Brahvim/TheNerdProject/tree/master), which is where the code accumulated through the previous one-and-a-half year - the second rewrite, resides!<br>
+There's stuff in [the other branch](https://github.com/Brahvim/TheNerdProject/tree/master), which is where the code accumulated through the previous one-and-half-a-year - the *second* rewrite ever, resides!
+It shows what features Nerd already has; there's also example code and Javadoc comments, so, feel free to go check it out!<br>
 The initial version that I wrote 2 years ago or so can be found in another repository [here](https://github.com/Brahvim/GameEngine).
 For more history on where I got inspiration, see this other repository [here](https://github.com/Brahvim/Scene-Layer-API).